Why go on a custom luxury safari to Kenya?

 Temperatures average around 24°C/75°F and 27°C/81°F at higher altitudes, and 30°C/86°F at lower altitudes.
 Mornings are still cool—so you’ll still want to have that jacket packed for early starts.

-Ways to experience Kenya
+Activities and Ways to experience Kenya

 Combine visiting the Maasai Mara with an area that has lots of activities such as Laikipia where you can participate in camelback safaris, horse riding, quad biking, tubing, bi-planes, walking safaris